Belarus–Russia relations: Early 1990s

 After the Soviet Union collapsed, the newly formed Russian state tried to maintain control over the post-Soviet space by creating, on 8 December 1991, a regional organization – the Commonwealth of Independent States (CIS).
 However, Belarus, as other republics in the CIS, started to drift away from Russia, which at that time was attempting to stabilize its broken economy and ties with the West.

-In the early 1990s, Russia was concerned that its involvement in the near abroad state such as Belarus would risk the relations it was trying to build with the West.
+In the early 1990s, Russia was concerned that its involvement in the near abroad states such as Belarus would risk the relations it was trying to build with the West.
 However, as NATO began to expand eastward, Russia found itself in a difficult situation.
 On one hand, it was facing a breakup of the large geopolitical bloc it had once controlled.
 On the other, it felt that the West was trying to isolate it from the European environment by picking up the pieces of its former empire.
 This led to the increasing importance of good relations with Belarus.